 - All-bran cereals

-Pineapple Protects The Heart - Improves Digestion and Reduces Unhealthy Fat
+Pineapple Protects The Heart - Improves Digestion and lowers Cholesterol

-Fibre causes the digestive system to slow down, allowing more time for it to take up other valuable nutrients.
-A slower digestion will make you feel fuller for longer than usual too.
+Fibre also causes the digestive system to slow down, allowing more time to take up valuable nutrients while making you feel fuller for longer than usual.

-A diet rich in fibre significantly helps those who suffer with, or who are prone to cardiovascular disorders.
+A diet rich in fibre significantly helps those who suffer with or who are prone to high cholesterol levels and other cardiovascular disorders.

 Pineapple Plant - Video Tutorial